radareorg/radare.org/gsoc/2016/ideas.md

 - Binary code analysis

 ### Benefits for the project
-Finally, radare2 will have its own retargetable decompiler, which will cover a wide range of architectures
+Finally, radare2 will have its own retargetable decompiler, which will cover a wide range of architectures.

 ### Assess requirements for midterm/final evaluation
-Midterm will be successful, in case of working pseudo/C emitter.
+For the midterm evaluations, the student is expected to have completed the C/pseudo code emitter and obtain the first set of results.
-Final term will require working type inference, with tests.
+The final evaluation requires students to have improved the quality of the generated code and have a working type inference system.

 ### Mentors
 - crowell